micro/plugins/v4/registry/polaris/README.md

 # polaris

+> Warning: Watch has not yet been implemented.
+If you want to use it please consider implementing it.

 Polaris is a cloud-native service discovery and governance center.
 It can be used to solve the problem of service connection, fault tolerance, traffic control and secure in distributed and microservice architecture.

 https://github.com/polarismesh/polaris